THE BIG PICTURE

 How demons enter homes

-The Trinity and the presence of God.
+The Trinity and the presence of God

-There is more.
-When asked by His disciples to “show us the Father,” Jesus said, “Don’t you understand?
+It goes even deeper.
+When asked by His disciples to “show us the Father,” Jesus said, “do you not understand?
 Anyone who has seen me has seen the Father; you know me, henceforth you have seen Him and know Him.”
-In other words, there is absolute equality between them; Jesus, is the physical manifestation of the invisible Father.
-They are one in essence one and the same Person—“in whose image we have been made.”
+How’s that for equality?
+Let’s get it straight, Jesus—despite how religious cults distort the Trinity to the devil’s delight—is the physical manifestation of the invisible Father, “His exact image.”
+The same God in whose image we too have been made—man and woman.

 The demonic origin of the LGBT movement

 Let’s look at why gender confusion is a predictable consequence of a “reversed” home—not just because the Bible has a lot to say on the subject, but because a daughter identifies primarily with her mother who, spiritually speaking, has become the father.
 Likewise, a son identifies with a father who, spiritually speaking, has become the mother.
 These changes result in children who are biologically one sex but spiritually another—a reversal that sooner or later affects their choice of a mate.
 With the passing of generations, these conflicting identifications become legitimized as “genetic” and it is not long before the family, triune in its design, has become socially redefined.
 It is also noteworthy that with few if any exceptions, one of the partners in a same-sex relationship is dominant while the other is more submissive—ironically reestablishing the patriarchal “heterosexual” model!